ironthree/bodhi-rs/README.md

 ## Test coverage

 Tests should pass for every commit that gets pushed to master.
-By default, only "fast" tests are run by `cargo test`, where "fast" means that they should finish within a minute or so.

-Before pushing, the "slow" tests are also run once with `cargo test --features slow_tests`.
-These make sure that this library can still successfully deserialize all JSON server responses.
-These tests take more than an hour to complete.

-There are also some "ignored" tests, which cannot ever feasibly be run regularly, since they basically read the complete database of the bodhi instance, which takes *ages*.
-These tests are also set up to run against the staging instance of bodhi, so the production instance isn't DOSed.
+However, currently tests either require internet access to check some assumptions for server behaviour, or require test data which is too big to be committed into git.

 ## Examples